Margot Robbie & Saoirse Ronan's Orange Wigs Alone Are Oscar-Worthy In

-"Who runs the world?"
-Well, in the 16th century England it was cousins Mary Stuart, queen of Scotland (and queen consort in France), and Elizabeth I, queen of England.
+In a time before Urban Decay eyeshadow palettes and Beyoncé, two beauty- and power-obsessed queens dared ask and answer the question, "Who runs the world?"
+Those queens, for those who may have snoozed during 16th century history lessons, were cousins Mary Stuart, queen of Scotland (and queen consort in France), and Elizabeth I, queen of England.

 The film follows the tumultuous relationship between Mary and Elizabeth, who constantly competed to be the most powerful and influential ruler in the region — and also the most beautiful.
 To Elizabeth's dismay, Mary birthed a son, prolonging her family's bloodline.
 Elizabeth never had children.